-Vendor risk management (VRM), a part of vendor management, is the process of identifying, analyzing, monitoring, and mitigating risks that third-party vendors might pose.
-Such risks could affect your business’ cybersecurity, regulatory compliance, business continuity, or organizational reputation.
+Vendor risk management (VRM), a part of vendor management, identifies, analyzes, monitors, and mitigates the risks that third-party vendors might pose to your organization.
+Such risks could affect your business’s cybersecurity, regulatory compliance, business continuity, and organizational reputation.

-As with any risk management program, third-party risk management begins with due diligence before signing a contract.
+Third-party risk management begins with due diligence before signing a contract, as with any risk management program.
 It also involves a risk assessment for each contractor, vendor, supplier, and service provider with which your company works.

-A growing number of enterprises either have a vendor risk management program or are starting one.
-Concerns over information security and data privacy are driving this change, but so are laws including the European Union’s General Data Protection Regulation (GDPR) that require organizations to understand how the third parties with whom they do business manage their own risks, and mandate third-party compliance as a condition of certification.
+A growing number of enterprises have a vendor risk management program or are starting one.
+Concerns over information security and data privacy drive this change, but so do laws and compliance obligations.
+For example, the European Union’s General Data Protection Regulation (GDPR) requires organizations to assess how their third parties manage privacy risks and mandate third-party compliance.

-A vendor is an external entity, often in the supply chain, that supplies goods or services to an organization.
+A vendor is an external entity that supplies goods or services to an organization, often in the supply chain.
 Examples are: